danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 Wow, that's a pretty huge initializer.
 Feel free to group the parameters if you see fit, but I've chosen to keep it like this for simplicity.
 Let's take a look at the parameters.

-The initializer lets us provide an `isPressed` binding, in case we want to observe the pressed state.
-Note that we set it to a `isPressedBinding` property and have a second `isPressed` state property that we'll use within the view, to avoid problems if a `.constant` binding is provided.
+The initializer lets us provide an `isPressed` binding to observe the pressed state.
+Note that we set it to an `isPressedBinding` property and have a second `isPressed` state that we use to avoid problems if a `.constant` binding is provided.

-We can also provide a bunch of actions and action-specific configurations, which lets define which action to trigger when a certain  gesture is detected and comfigur e.g. the time it takes for a press to count as a long press.
-This will let us handle `press`, `release inside`, `release outside`, `long press`, `double tap`, `repeats` (press and hold), `drag start`, `drag`, `drag end` and `gesture end`.
-We also define a couple of `Date` states for some of the gestures that will need to track time in different ways.
+We can provide a bunch of actions and configurations to handle `press`, `release inside`, `release outside`, `long press`, `double tap`, `repeats` (press and hold), `drag start`, `drag`, `drag end` and `gesture end` in a clean way.

-In the body, we display the `label` builder result, which takes `isPressed` as input, then makes it sync `isPressed` changes to `isPressedBinding`.
-We also add accessibility traits to inform the system that this is a button.
-Now, let's proceed with adding a drag gesture to the button.
+In the body, we display the `label` builder result.
+It takes `isPressed` as input, then makes it sync `isPressed` changes to `isPressedBinding`.
+We also add accessibility traits to tell the system that this is a button.

 ## Adding a drag gesture to the button

-To be able to detect whether or not a press is released inside or outside of the button bounds, we will have to use a `GeometryReader` that will wrap the view to which the gestures are applied.
+To detect whether a press is released inside or outside of the button's bounds, we use a `GeometryReader` that will wrap the view to which the gestures are applied.

-However, if we would wrap the label itself within a geometry reader, the button would become greedy, since the geometry reader is greedy.
-This would cause the button to float within a view that takes up all the available space, which is something that we absolutely don't want.
+However, applying the `GeometryReader` to the button label would make the button greedy, which would cause it to float within a view that takes up all the available space.

 To avoid this, we can keep the button view as is, and instead add the geometry reader as an `overlay`, then apply the drag gesture to a view within the reader.

 Let's start with defining this `gestureView`: